 During this long cold winter, most of us have the luxury of hunkering down inside an office or another warm building, but many New York workers have jobs that require them to work outdoors – even in freezing temperatures.
 Working outdoors in these frigid conditions can give rise to serious workplace injuries and illness.

 In extremely cold environments, your body has to work harder to maintain its internal core temperature.
 To do this, it shifts blood flow away from your outer skin and extremities (hands, arms, and feet) to your core.
 This shift means that your extremities and exposed skin cool very rapidly, exposing you to cold stress conditions such as hypothermia, frostbite and trench foot.
-These conditions can cause severe damage to bodily tissue or even death.
+This cold weather can cause severe damage to bodily tissue or even death.

-Who is at risk of suffering from cold stress conditions?
+Who is at risk of suffering from cold stress conditions in New York?

 Workers at heightened risk during cold weather include: construction workers, snow removal crews, postal workers, police officers, emergency response and recovery crews, baggage handlers, recreational workers, and sanitation workers, among others.